 With winters approaching, the air pollution levels in Delhi and other northern cities of India are rising.
 Delhi and NCR are at a geographical and meteorological disadvantage as far as air quality is concerned.
 Stubble burning and crackers this time only add to the woes.
 Air pollution carries harmful pollutants which are responsible for several serious health issues, including respiratory diseases, skin problems, anxiety, obesity, mental health issues, and others.

-Foods to Reduce Air Pollution Effects
+Foods to Reduce the Effects of Air Pollution

 1. Vitamin D and Calcium-Rich Foods